-Inform 7 (hereafter just “Inform”) is a programming language and game engine specialized for creating interactive fiction (IF), a genre of software which is most commonly known for text adventure games such as Colossal Cave Adventure, Zork, A Mind Forever Voyaging, Photopia, Varicella, and The Hitchhiker’s Guide to the Galaxy.
-The distinguishing feature of interactive fiction is that it primarily uses text to convey its world and narrative (although many games supplement the text-based core with pictures or sound.)
+Inform 7 (hereafter just “Inform”) is a programming language and game engine specialized for creating interactive fiction (IF), a genre of software which grew out of text adventure games.
+Classic examples include Colossal Cave Adventure, Zork, A Mind Forever Voyaging, and The Hitchhiker’s Guide to the Galaxy.
+The distinguishing feature of interactive fiction is that it primarily uses text to convey its world and narrative (although many games supplement this with images or audio.)
 The player types in commands for their avatar, the game logic updates the game world as necessary, and the resulting update is described in text for the player to read.

 Despite my grievances here, my overall attitude toward Inform is quite positive.
 Most of the time it is pleasant to use, and no other game-creation system gives me such a quick design-develop-test loop.
 I hope that expanding and sharing this page will lead to some of these criticisms being addressed – even if only by myself, in a language extension that only I will use.

 Inform code is quite readable even for those who have never encountered it before.
 However, before continuing, please note that a comment in Inform source code is set off in square brackets, [like this].

 You can use either “of” or “from” to express two rooms being linked to each other by a direction.

 Room A is a room.
 Room B is a room.
 Room C is a room.

 Room A is north of Room B. Room B is south from Room C.